XML Sitemap Generation for Headless

 export default defineEventHandler(async (event) => {

-const pages = await $fetch('/api/pages');
+const pages: Array<{ path: string; updatedAt: string }> = await $fetch('/api/pages');

-const sitemap = generateSitemapXML(pages);
+const xml = pages

 });